Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 search is called a traversal; the nodes in the graph are called traversable objects or traversables.

-The following types of traversable objects ezist:
+The following types of traversable objects exist:

 * An instance acceleration structure
 * A geometry acceleration structure (as a root for graph with a single geometry acceleration structure (see “Traversal of a single geometry acceleration structure”)
 * Static transform
-* Matriz motion transform
+* Matrix motion transform
 * Scaling, rotation, translation (SRT) motion transform

 For transformation traversables, the corresponding transformation applies to